- Graduate Handbook

 - 96-Hour Research Portfolio Approval Form

-- Request COMM Department Travel Funding (Graduate Conference Travel Department Funding Request)
+- Request Department Travel Funding (Graduate Conference Travel Department Funding Request)

 - Student employees submit Travel Request via Concur System

 - Contact Rubi Ruiz if assistance is needed making travel arrangements.